Family Violence Prevention and Services Act Grant Program

 A funding match of at least 20 percent is required for an existing program.

-Beyond availability of funds, factors that govern the funding decisions for these grants include how complete the grant application is upon submission and the need for financial support as demonstrated by the problem statement, project expectations (goals and objectives), project coordination and implementation, and monitoring and evaluation.
+Beyond availability of funds, factors that govern the funding decisions for these grants include how complete the grant application is upon submission and the need for financial support as demonstrated by the application narrative, project expectations (goals and objectives), project coordination and implementation, and monitoring and evaluation.